nya3jp/tast/docs/writing_tests.md

 name.
 The fixture's `SetUp()` returns an arbitrary value that can be obtained by calling `s.FixtValue()` in the test.
 Because `s.FixtValue()` returns an `interface{}`, type assertion is needed to cast it to the actual type.
+However, `s.FixtValue()` will always return nil when local tests/fixtures try to access values from remote fixtures because Tast does not know the actual types of fixture values to deserialize them.
+Therefore, there is another function `s.FixtSerializedValue()` which returns a json encoded byte array so that local tests/fixtures can deserialize the values with correct data type.

 Fixtures are composable.
 A fixture can declare its parent fixture with `testing.Fixture.Parent`.
 Parent's `SetUp()` is executed before the fixture's